rodrigopcastro018/nodimo/README.md

 ## Getting started
 ### Basic example
-This example deals with the simple pendulum problem (See image below).
+This example deals with the simple pendulum problem (see image below).

 The nondimensional model for the pendulum's period as a function of the other variables is built as: